 Fortunately, you are unlikely to encounter seriously stressful moments too often but we experience mild ‘stress’ all the time.
 When you are feeling anxious, worried, cross, running late , the brain ‘drips’ adrenalin into your system to help you cope.
 But with that comes bladder (or bowel) irritation.
 Think of standing in a queue to do an exam, or waiting to give a presentation at work…that strong need to wee…and then even to wee again.

 It is normal to get up for one wee in the night (assuming sleeping for 6-8 hours).
 Annoying…but perfectly normal.
 Nicer if you don’t have to but some bodies just do.
-Over age of 60 years 1-2 x to wee in the night is normal, as the hormones affecting the kidney processing of your urine change.

 - Best to avoid caffeine late.

 - Beware, sneaky sources of caffeine like Green Tea & some hot chocolate mixes

 - alcohol is a diuretic ie more volume comes out than went in (just think hangover….dry mouth….)

 if you do have a late night drink (party!)) then don’t berate your bladder for needing a 2am wee!

 If you don’t wake in the night most people wake up with a very full bladder.
 You will need to make getting to the toilet your priority on waking.